Nobody hurt when guard fires gun at LA-area shopping plaza

 Police in Santa Monica say the knife-wielding man was arrested a short time after the gunfire erupted Friday morning at the popular Third Street Promenade.

-Santa Monica resident Siamak Kordestani says he and others ducked into a store after three shots rang out.
+Los Angeles resident Siamak Kordestani says he and others ducked into a store after three shots rang out.
 He says people ran in all directions away from the scene.

 TV news footage showed a man in a dark shirt being led away in handcuffs.